 Do you need critical illness insurance?

 The short answer is yes, but in reality there’s a lot more that factors into the decision of buying it or not.
-First let’s take a look at what critical illness is.
+First, let’s take a look at what critical illness is.
 If you’ve purchased the coverage, and you are diagnosed with a one of the covered illnesses, quite simply, you get paid a tax-free lump sum payment for the total benefit amount.
-Some common illnesses that are covered include cancer, stroke, or heart attack, but usually there are around 12 illnesses that make the list of being covered (for more in depth review of critical illness please click here).
+Some common illnesses that are covered include cancer, stroke, or heart attack, but usually there are around 12 illnesses that make the list of being covered.

 So, is it really worth it?
 Absolutely it is, but obviously we need to be careful not to spread ourselves too thin financially by over insuring ourselves.
 However, that being said, if you can afford to buy it you probably should.
 Critical illness insurance is often considered young person’s product in that premiums are very financially realistic if it’s purchased at the right age.
 For example a policy for a 30 year old male, non-smoker, with a benefit of $50,000 can be as low as $36.00 per month (this is an example of a direct quote of an instant issue critical illness policy with Wawanesa Life, guaranteed level premiums to age 75). $36.00 per month works out to be $1.20 per day, which is about half the cost of a cup of coffee.
 As you can see, this policy is incredibly cheap, and with only a few qualifying questions of insurability the policy is issued, and there is no medical testing or doctor visit required.